HSB4U - Grade 12 Challenge and Change in Society

-Grade 12 Challenge and Change in Society (HSB4U) focuses on the use of social science theories, perspectives, and methodologies to investigate and explain shifts in knowledge, attitudes, beliefs, and behaviour and their impact on society.
-Students will critically analyse how and why cultural, social, and behavioural patterns change over time.
-They will explore the ideas of social theorists and use those ideas to analyse causes of and responses to challenges such as technological change, deviance, and global inequalities.
-Students will explore ways in which social science research methods can be used to study social change.
+Grade 12 Challenge & Change focuses on the use of social science theories, perspectives, and methodologies to understand and explain the societal impact of shifts in attitudes and behaviour.
+Throughout this course, students will critically analyze how and why cultural, social, and behavioural patterns change over time.
+They will explore the ideas of social theorists and use these ideas to analyze causes of, and responses to, challenges such as technological change, deviance, and global inequalities.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the HSB4U course profile.